mishatuesday/mishatuesday.github.io/_posts/2022-10-27-controlling-forms-in-react.markdown

 <hr />

 I had fun figuring out **radio buttons**.
 Try it.
-Open your dev tools console *right now* (command-option-j) and click these radio buttons.
+Open your dev tools console (really! do it!) and click these radio buttons.
 I have console logs in the `onChange` attribute for each radio button:

 <form>
 <input type="radio" name="kingdom" id="Animal" value="Animal" onChange="console.log('Animal changed!')">